cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   alphabet.
 - The analysis of the substitution cipher offers two variants.
 The second variant uses a list of frequent words, which were not revealed and changeable by the user in former versions.
-Both is possible now. (xxx)
+Both is possible now.
 - To determine the substitution matrix the ADFGVX analysis now also uses the frequency distribution of the reference text selected in the text options dialog.